FlyBase/harvdev-utils/README.md

 `pip install -e git+https://github.com/FlyBase/harvdev-utils.git@master#egg=harvdev_utils`

+... and don't forget to the requirements for this module before use.
+`pip install -r requirements.txt`

 ## Documentation

 - Detailed information for some functions can be found in the [Read the Docs documentation](https://harvdev-utils.readthedocs.io/en/latest/?).
 This documentation does not include information regarding SQLAlchemy classes and functions (see below).